ahmedham/reservation-system/README.md

 ## 📖 Overview

-This is a Reservation System API built with Laravel.
-It allows users to register, log in, and book services.
-Admins can manage services and reservations through a secure dashboard.
-The API is protected using Laravel Sanctum for authentication, and the documentation is available via Swagger at:
+This project is a service reservation system built with Laravel using the MVC pattern and API.
+It lets users sign up, log in, and book services like coaching or repair.
+Users can also manage their reservations and cancel them if the reservation time hasn’t passed yet.
+Admins have a secure dashboard to manage services and see all reservations.
+The API is protected using Laravel Sanctum, and everything is documented with Swagger.
+You can explore the API at:
 [http://localhost:8000/api/documentation](http://localhost:8000/api/documentation)

 Key features include: